chase-seibert/old-blog/_posts/2018-12-01-pushing-back-on-product.md

 - Stack rank the work items.
 Focus your energy on trying to cut items that are the lowest priority for the product owner.
 - Have a stable velocity.
-If you're team has been running for a while, you hopefully have predictable velocity and accurate estimates.
+If your team has been running for a while, you hopefully have predictable velocity and accurate estimates.
 In that case, it's simple math as to how many stories you can do.
 Remember, you can [estimate epics](http://chase-seibert.github.io/blog/2017/08/28/epic-story-estimation.html), too.